ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Type the Slack webhook URL, which is generated by Slack as an incoming webhook.
 You need a Slack webhook URL for a Slack channel to receive notifications about your toolchain from the tool integrations.
 For instructions to create or find your webhook, see [Incoming Webhooks ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://api.slack.com/incoming-webhooks){: new_window}.

- **Tip:** If you have been using an API key for your Slack channel to receive notifications about your toolchain from the tool integrations, you must update your configuration to use a webhook instead.
+ If you have been using an API key for your Slack channel to receive notifications about your toolchain from the tool integrations, you must update your configuration to use a webhook instead.
+ {: tip}

 1. Type the name of the Slack channel that you want notifications to be sent to.
 The channel must exist and be active in your Slack team.
 1. Type the URL host name for your Slack team, which is the word or phrase before `.slack.com` in your team URL.
 For example, if your team URL is `https://team.slack.com`, the host name is `team`.
 1. Click **Create Integration**.

- **Tip:** If the Slack channel and team that you specified cannot be reached, the `Setup Failed` error is displayed on the Slack card.
+ If the Slack channel and team that you specified cannot be reached, the `Setup Failed` error is displayed on the Slack card.
 Hover over the `Setup Failed` message and click **Reconfigure**.
 Make sure that you are using valid configuration parameters for the Slack webhook URL, Slack channel, and URL host name for your Slack team.
 Update the settings as required, and click **Save Integration**.
+ {: tip}

 1. Click **Slack**.
 You can view all of the activity for your toolchain in the configured Slack channel.